 Top Tips and Tools for Starting a Successful SaaS Business

-SaaS, or Software as a Service, is a model of delivery applications via the Internet, as opposed to installing and downloading the software on your device “manually.”
+SaaS, or Software as a Service Contract, is a model of delivery applications via the Internet, as opposed to installing and downloading the software on your device “manually.”
 These applications are also called web-based software or hosted software.

 Given that by 2021, 73% of all companies will use SaaS solutions, it is bound to have many takers in the start-up arena.